Can logging a few minutes here and there on “Candy Crush” or “Pokémon Go” actually help those with multiple sclerosis (MS)?

 In addition to balance the Wii Fit has been helpful in motivating folks to get up and move.

-Yoga, strength, balance, and aerobic training have been found to , and improve quality of life in people with MS.
+Yoga, strength, balance, and aerobic training have been found to

 The most recent craze, “Pokémon Go,” where the users chase Pokémon around their neighborhoods and throw Poké balls, seems to be a good enough reason for some people to increase physical activity.